 - Nepal Telecom sends data in big optical fiber cables to exchanges.

-- The fiber from exchange goes to specific areas.
+- The fiber from the exchange goes to specific areas via optical fiber.

-- Each area has a limited number of DSLAM
+- Each area has a limited number of DSLAMs.

-- The NTC ADSL DSLAM has a limit of actually 96 users.
+- Usually, the NTC ADSL DSLAM has a limit of actually 96 users or telephone subscribers.

-- Router at your home helps to squeeze data from the phone line and you can use the internet.
+- A router/Modem helps to squeeze data from the phone line and we can use the internet.